Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 ![Headstone Image](Derin-Headshot.png){:height="49%" width="49%"}
 ![Final Headshot Image](Final-Headshot.png){:height="49%" width="49%"}

-# Final Milestone
+# Third Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BLc-4pT_r2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Summary

-In this final milestone, I worked on adding the second dimension to the movement of my robot, adding code to turn left and right depending on the positioning of the red ball.
+In this third milestone, I worked on adding the second dimension to the movement of my robot, adding code to turn left and right depending on the positioning of the red ball.
 I also added a searching feature for the bot, meaning that if no large groups of red pixels are detected, the robot will go into search mode and make slow turns until it locates the red ball once again.
 Finally, in this milestone, I added a reverse feature which puts the robot in reverse if a foreign object is detected by the ultrasonic sensors.

 Some key concepts this project has taught me was the color detection implementation with OpenCV, and how useful this library truly is.
 Many of the functions in my final code are using OpenCV, and make the code much quicker and simpler to write.
 Additionally, this project taught me the concept of a voltage divider, a very important addition to certain circuits.
-Since this project uses the HC-SRO4 Ultrasonic Sensor, a voltage divider must be used to drop the voltage from *5V* to *3.3V* for the Raspberry Pi input.
+Since this project uses the HC-SR04 Ultrasonic Sensor, a voltage divider must be used to reduce the voltage from *5V* to *3.3V* for the Raspberry Pi pins.

 ## Challenges